 There are always multiple routes to the same end goal.
 Explore alternatives before settling on one specific path.

-Implement The Financial Plan
+Implement the Financial Plan

 Once you set up your plan and consider alternative ways of reaching your goals, it’s time to put in the work and implement your plan.
-When you have a plan in place (as well as patience), you can watch your efforts slowly begin to pay off in stability and savings.
+When you have a plan in place, as well as patience, you can watch your efforts slowly begin to pay off in stability and savings.

 Evaluate and Review

 A financial plan isn’t a set-it-and-forget-it scenario.
 You need to check in regularly to see if it’s working – or if it’s not very effective.
-Tweak your plan as necessary as you move along the process.
+Tweak your plan as necessary while you move along the process.

-Additionally, review your financial plan, at minimum, on an annual basis.
+Review your financial plan, at minimum, on an annual basis.
 If you have a major financial shift (inheritance, job loss, promotion, etc.), meet with an advisor to reevaluate your current plan to see how to handle your new reality.

 What is Included in a Financial Plan?